 Pronunciation

-According to historical records, Yola was spoken slowly, and the word “a” was pronounced as “ah” (like it is in the word “father”).
+According to historical records, Yola was spoken slowly, and the word “a” was pronounced as “ah” (as in the word “father”).

-The letters “ee” were pronounced like the “e” in the word “me”.
-Another important aspect of the Yola dialect is that extra emphasis was always placed on the second syllable.
-For example, the Yola word for “wedding” is “weddeen”, which means that the “deen” would have been given a larger emphasis (wedeen).
+The letters “ee” were pronounced like the “e” in the word “me.”
+In many instances, Yola placed extra emphasis on the second syllable.
+For example, the Yola word for “wedding” is “weddeen,” meaning the “deen” would have received a larger emphasis, reflected in the pronunciation wedeen.

 Extinction